Would-be adoptive parents look beyond Russia

 NEW YORK Russia's new ban on U.S. adoptions is the latest setback for hopeful American parents as countries increasingly impose restrictions.

 There are still other options for Americans wanting to adopt an international child.
-Bulgaria, Columbia and many African nations are some of the new, go-to countries for U.S. adoptions.
+Bulgaria, Colombia and many African nations are some of the new, go-to countries for U.S. adoptions.

 But even that's not a sure thing.
 For would-be adoptive parents the best bet is to widen their search to include special needs kids, sibling groups and older children.

-Note: (This version of the story has been corrected to fix spelling of Colombia in fourth paragraph)